mainwp/Bulk-Setting-Manager-Keys/Site Health Tool Manager/README.md

 Tested version of WordPress 5.2, plugin version was Site Health Tool Manager 1.0.

-This file is a key for the settings tests of the [Site Health Tool Manager](https://wordpress.org/plugins/site-health-tool-manager/).
+This file is a key for excluding tests of the Site Health feature introduced in WordPress 5.2 using the [Site Health Tool Manager](https://wordpress.org/plugins/site-health-tool-manager/).

 ## How to use this key